shanesveller/shanesveller-dot-com/content/blog/kubernetes-native-phoenix-apps-part-1.md

 sparse, other than to demonstrate certain common scenarios, such as native dependencies of well-known Hex packages.

+We'll start from the initial commit `4b2e2cb` or the tag `part-1-start` if you're following along from the [companion repository](https://github.com/shanesveller/kube-native-phoenix/tree/part-1-start).

 ## Installing Distillery 2 {#installing-distillery-2}